 How To Use The Cricut Maker – Beginner’s Guide

 This is a sponsored post written by me on behalf of Cricut.
-The opinions and text are all mines.
+The opinions and text are mine.

-I want to introduce you all to a great new item that I have discovered: The Cricut Maker.
+I want to introduce you all to a great new item I have discovered for my home organizing projects: The Cricut Maker.

 Do you know those Instagram accounts of professional organizers, sharing gorgeous images of nicely organized pantries, playrooms, and cabinets?
 Have you noticed how they are not using your “grandmother’s label machine” anymore?